Intermarket Bank: Governance

-Joseph Toubi served as Afriland First Bank Group's Executive Vice President since 2008.
+Joseph Toubi has served as Afriland First Bank Group's executive vice president since 2008.
 He has been in the banking sector since 1989.
-After implementing the Organization Department and the Department in charge of overhead management in Société Générale de Banques au Cameroun, Joseph Toubi joined Afriland First Bank Cameroon as an Internal Auditor in 1997.
-He was Advisor to the Chairman of Afriland First Group for 9 years before becoming the Group Executive Vice President in charge of Business Development and International Relations.
-He was also the Chairman of the Board of Afriland First Bank in the Democratic Republic of Congo and Chairman of the Board of Intermarket Banking Corporation.
-He was part of the team of four experts set up by the Cameroonian Government to implement the Douala Stock Exchange in 2002.
-Robert Nkous served as the Managing Director of Intermarket Banking Corporation, since January 2012.
+After implementing the Organization Department and the department in charge of overhead management in Société Générale de Banques au Cameroun, he joined Afriland First Bank Cameroon as an internal auditor in 1997.
+He was advisor to the chairman of Afriland First Group for nine years before becoming the group executive vice president in charge of business development and internationalrRelations.
+He was also the chairman of the board of Afriland First Bank in the Democratic Republic of Congo, and of the Intermarket Banking Corporation.
+He was part of the team of four experts set up by the Cameroonian government to implement the Douala Stock Exchange in 2002.

+Robert Nkous has served as the managing director of Intermarket Banking Corporation since January 2012.

 Closure

-In 2016, the Bank of Zambia seized and closed Intermarket Bank on account of being insolvent and unable to meet its financial obligations.
+In 2016, the Bank of Zambia seized and closed Intermarket Bank because it was insolvent and unable to meet its financial obligations.
 In February 2017, the central bank announced that it would re-structure the collapsed bank, to enable it to re-open.

-After reaching agreements with the shareholders of the collapsed bank, the restructured bank was opened, with new shareholders and under new management, on 23 October 2018.The restructured bank was named Zambia Industrial Commercial Bank.
+After reaching agreements with the shareholders of the collapsed bank, the restructured bank was opened, with new shareholders and under new management on 23 October 2018.The restructured bank was named Zambia Industrial Commercial Bank.